WandersonAlves/create-node-ms/README.md

 - `--useNpm`: Use npm instead of yarn to install depedencies
 - `--noCommit`: Don't do a first commit
 - `--verbose`: Output verbose info
+- `-d, --addDeps`: Add extra depedencies that are not installed by default
+- `-D, --addDevDeps`: Add dev extra depedencies that are not installed by default

 ## Templates